 The Holliston School Committee recognizes that a number of alternative programs exist that are not predicated upon the traditional four-year high school experience but which nevertheless may offer new challenges and educational opportunities for certain students in conjunction with the Holliston High School experience.
-High school students in Massachusetts have the opportunity to enroll in a Dual Enrolment Program at any Massachusetts State College or University.
+High school students in Massachusetts have the opportunity to enroll in a Dual Enrolment Program at any Massachusetts State College or University providing that the state has chosen HHS as a Dual Enrollment location/partner.
 Dual Enrolment is a specific program recognized and sponsored by the Department of Education.
 In this program, the student takes college courses (1 or more) and receives appropriate high school credit for the college course(s).
 The costs are paid by the state.
 Participation in a Dual Enrolment programs are subject to the approval of the high school principal.
 A request must be made to the principal in writing by February 1st of the year prior to enrolment.
 Students who participate in Dual Enrolment programs will not graduate early but rather will graduate with their class at the normal time.